divelab/AIRS/OpenDFT/OrbEvo/DATA_RELEASE.md

 We recommend using the provided good-index filter when training or evaluating models.

-## Planned Second Release
+## ~~Planned Second Release~~

-We are re-generating the abnormal samples and plan to provide a second data release with corrected trajectories soon.
+~~We are re-generating the abnormal samples and plan to provide a second data release with corrected trajectories soon.~~

+**Update:** MDA dataset is uploaded: https://huggingface.co/datasets/divelab/OrbEvo/tree/main/MDA_tddft